Identifying the most crucial parameters of the initial curvature profile for primordial black hole formation: accretion onto PBHs and null slicing

 in this slicing, the information can be obtained without facing a singularity until a sufficiently later time when the eventual mass of a PBH can be determined.

-Let us define the time variable $u$ by first noting \be adt=bdr \ee along an outgoing photon, where the metric used in the previous section is assumed.
+Let us define the time variable $u$ by first noting \be adt=bdr \ee along an outgoing photon.
 Then, $u$ is defined by \be fdu=adt-bdr, \ee where $f$ is the lapse function and is necessary to make $du$ a perfect differential.
 From this definition, (\ref{null}) holds along the hyper-surfaces each defined by $u=$const., meaning that these surfaces correspond to the null geodesics of outgoing photons.
 Using $u$ as the time variable then means that the space-time is sliced with the null slices.
 A boundary condition on the lapse function is imposed by setting $a(u,r=\infty)=f(u,r=\infty)=1$, hence $u=t$ at the surface defined by $r=\infty$.
 The physical meaning of this boundary condition is that $u$ is chosen to coincide with the proper time measured by a distant observer residing at spatial infinity in the background FLRW universe.
 For this reason, the null slicing is also sometimes referred to as observer time slicing in the literature.